The Primates found in Uganda -Ugnda is home to 20 species of Primates

 Vervet monkeys can be identified by their yellow to greenish-brown coats of hair.
 Their bellies are white and have white fur on their brows and cheeks.
 Vervet monkeys are also easily recognized by their black-skinned faces, hands, and feet.

 Vervet monkeys are relatively small and are on the menu for many more extensive, carnivorous (meat-eating) animals.
-Large cats like leopards and hyenas, eagles, and snakes are just some animals that prey on primates.
+Large cats like leopards, hyenas, eagles, and snakes are just some animals that prey on primates.
 In the West Indies, domestic dogs severely threaten vervets, as humans hunt the monkeys for meat or persecution.
 To stay safe, vervet monkeys travel in groups and head for the trees if there are signs of danger.

 17. Uganda Red Colobus Monkeys: